deepkit/deepkit-website2/src/pages/documentation/app/modules.md

 ### Configuration schema

-A module can have type-safe configuration options.
+A module can have typesafe configuration options.
 The values of those options can be partially or completely injected to services from that module using simply the class reference or type functions like `Partial<Config, 'url'>`.
 To define a configuration schema write a class with properties.

 ```typescript
 export class Config {